INFO-ESIPE/note-taking/ESIPE/Semestre 3/Concurrent Programming/10 - Atomic Operations/10 - Atomic Operations.md

 ```

-However, `volatile` variables does not natively allow for atomic **Compound Operations** (incrementing, checking-then-updating).
+However, `volatile` variables does not natively allow atomic **Compound Operations** (incrementing, checking-then-updating).
 Its basic shape is mostly designed for flags (status updates, signalling variables in concurrent applications).

 If we want to have access to those atomic compound operations (and more), we have two ways: